-Based upon the procedures that we performed, discussions with and concurrence by the Attorney General, Prospect's compliance status with the applicable conditions are as follows:
+Based upon the procedures performed, discussions with and concurrence by the Attorney General, Prospect's compliance status with the applicable conditions are as follows:

 Condition Measure of Success Compliance Status 5.1 Were the escrows and/or Letters of Credit as set forth in Condition 6 provided by Leonard Green?
 N/A - See applicable Observations and Finding below 5.2 Did Prospect pay all operating expenses and pay all net operating loss for the applicable time period?
-Pending - final financial information is subject to Prospect's completion of their standard year-end process 5.3 Did Prospect spend the required amounts on CAPEX for the applicable periods?
+Compliant 5.3 Did Prospect spend the required amounts on Capital Expenditures ("CAPEX") for the applicable periods?
 Were reductions properly applied pursuant to Condition 6.4?
-N/A - Not subject to quarterly testing 5.4 Did Prospect only utilize up to \$27 million of PACE financing towards its CAPEX requirements?
-N/A - Not subject to quarterly testing
+Compliant 5.4 Did Prospect only utilize up to \$27 million of Property Assisted Clean Energy ("PACE") loan financing towards its CAPEX requirements?
+Compliant 6.1 No Measures of Success applicable as Condition was to be met prior to Closing of the Proposed Transaction.
+Compliant 6.2 Do the letters of credit set forth the correct amounts?
+Do the terms of the letters of credit reflect the requirements under Section 6.2 and 6.6? a.
+Are the Letters of Credit funded by means other than PCC's revenue, a loan secure by PCC's assets, or collateralized by PCC's assets?
+N/A - See applicable Observations and Finding below

 1 The Attorney General's Hospital Conversions Act Decision dated June 1, 2021 involves the entities Chamber Inc.; Ivy Holdings Inc.; Ivy Intermediate Holdings, Inc.; Prospect Medical Holdings, Inc.; Prospect East Holdings, Inc.; Prospect East Hospital Advisory Services, LLC; Prospect CharterCARE, LLC; Prospect CharterCARE SJHSRI, LLC; Prospect CharterCARE RWMC, LLC (collectively "the Entities").
+2 Per page 72 of the Decision "Conditions" shall mean Conditions 1-34 and all subparts as set forth herein.
+As noted in this report